 Asia is a large continent with varied geography.
 Although many Asian flowers are imported here, the vast majority of this continent’s diverse blooms are found growing in the wild.

 Lotus flowers grow in Asia, renowned by Hindus and Buddhists alike.
-These flowers bloom atop the water, sprouting from plants that look like water lilies.
+These flower buds bloom atop the water, sprouting from plants that look like water lilies.
 They are hardy to temperatures of 50 to 90 degrees, a vast range that makes this Asian flower incredibly hardy and easy to grow.

 The lotus flower is typically viewed as a symbol of rebirth, regeneration, purity, and enlightenment.

-The lotus plant is very popular in South East Asian countries such as Vietnam.
-Different parts of this plant have many medicinal and culinary uses.
+The lotus flowering plant is very popular in South East Asian countries such as Vietnam.
+Different parts of this plant have many medicinal properties and culinary uses.

-Native to Thailand and other parts of Asia, this lovely flower is found in pink, yellow, and white.
+Native to Thailand and other parts of Asia, these beautiful blooms are found in pink, white, and yellow flowers.
 It’s often used in spiritual rituals and has a sweet, cloying fragrance.
 The trees are believed by some to house ghosts and spirits—and are often associated with bad luck.

 Orchids are popular houseplants all over the world, but at one point in time, they all originated from Asia.
 They grow best in a porous medium, like bark, with excellent drainage.
-This is because, in the wild, orchids grow on the bark of trees instead of in the soil.
+This is because, in the wild, orchid flowers blossom and grow on the bark of trees instead of in the soil.

 Chrysanthemums, or mums, originated in China.
-These flowers are technically flowering herbs and were once used in Asian medicine.
+These flowers are technically flowering herbs and were once used in Chinese medicine.
 Traditionally golden, the flowers are now found in all shapes, colors, and sizes.

 When it comes to chrysanthemum symbolism, these flowers are generally viewed as symbols of devotion, love, loyalty, and longevity.